Elizabeth Peel and Sonja J. Ellis

 This article argues for the continuing importance of ethnopoetics/cultural poetics in the work of linguists and anthropologists.
 A heuristic definition of ethnopoetics (or cultural poetics) is given as the various traditions of such recurrent patternings of linguistic forms (and the thwarting of such expectations of such patternings).
 The continuing relevance of a Hymesian-inspired anthropological philology is noted.
 After framing the discussion of poetry and poetics as both linguistic and ethnographic questions, this article engages questions of linguistic relativity and its relationship to poetics, as well as poetry and poetics as social practices.
 Examples of parallelism and metaphor are given and discussed both in relation to their poetic form and to their social work.
 A final extended illustration is given concerning Navajo poetry as an example of a cultural poetics informed by both linguistics and anthropology.
 It is argued that research on cultural poetics/ethnopoetics encourages patience and reflection.

 Sex work has long been of interest to a variety of fields, among them anthropology, sociology, public health, and feminist theory, to name but a few.
 However, with very few exceptions, sociolinguistics seems to have ignored the fact that commercial sex, as an intersubjective business transaction, is primarily negotiated in embodied linguistic interaction.
 By reviewing publications in distinct social scientific areas that directly or indirectly discuss the role of language in the sex industry, this chapter critically assesses the analytical affordances and methodological challenges for a sociolinguistics of sex work.
-It does so by discussing the “tricks” played by sex work, as a power-infused context of language use in which issues of agency (or lack thereof) are paramount, on sociolinguistic theory and methods.
+It does so by discussing the “tricks” played by sex work on sociolinguistic theory and methods, as a power-infused context of language use in which issues of agency (or lack thereof) and embodiment are paramount.
 The chapter concludes that the study of language in commercial sex venues is sociolinguistically promising and epistemologically timely.